Nicotine and tobacco

-You may notice some or all of these symptoms when switching from regular to low-nicotine cigarettes or cut down on the number of cigarettes smoked.
+You may notice some or all of these symptoms when switching from regular to low-nicotine cigarettes or reducing the number of cigarettes you smoke.

-It is hard to stop smoking or using smokeless tobacco.
-But anyone can do it.
-There are many ways quit smoking.
+It is hard to stop smoking or using smokeless tobacco, but anyone can do it.
+There are many ways to quit smoking.

 Most smokers find it hard to break all the habits they have created around smoking.

 A smoking cessation program may improve your chance for success.
 These programs are offered by hospitals, health departments, community centers, work sites, and national organizations.

 Nicotine replacement therapy may also be helpful.
 It involves the use of products that provide low doses of nicotine, but none of the toxins found in smoke.
 Nicotine replacement comes in the form of:

 - Throat lozenges